Stan (streaming service): Commentators

-Stan Event
+Stan Pay-Per-View

-Stan Event is a add-on pay-per-view proposition for boxing events.
+Stan Pay-Per-View formerly as Stan Event is an add-on pay-per-view proposition for boxing events.
+In November 2025, a 12-month agreement was signed with Tasman Fighters, who promoted cruiserweight world champion Jai Opetaia.

 Marketing and subscription numbers

 At launch, Australian actress Rebel Wilson promoted the service.

 Parent company Fairfax Media claimed they were approaching 100,000 customers by March 2015, however, many of these customers were on a 30-day trial period.
 In May 2015, Fairfax announced the service was nearing 200,000 subscribers and had a target of 300,000 to 400,000 by the year's end.

 In May 2015, Roy Morgan Research found that Netflix had 1.039 million Australian users, compared to 97,000 for former competitor Presto and 91,000 for Stan.
 In October 2015, Nine Entertainment claimed that Stan had between 150,000 and 200,000 paying subscribers, which they said was ahead of Presto's estimated 100,000 customers.

 One year after its launch, CEO Mike Sneesby announced that 1.5 million users had used the service across almost 700,000 subscriptions.
 In December 2016 Stan claimed to have 600,000 active subscribers.
 In November 2017 it was reported that the service had over 800,000 active subscribers and revenue topping $100 million a year.

 Stan reached 1 million active subscribers in June 2018.
 By December 2019, the service had over 1.8 million subscribers.

 As of August 2020, Stan passed the 2 million subscriber mark reaching 2.1 million subscribers in total.

 As of May 2021, Stan passed 2.3 million active subscribers and more than 4 million people that had entered their credit card details on the platform.
 Stan gained nearly 150,000 sport subscribers since it began broadcasting rugby union matches earlier this year.